|Policy Title||Naming Gifts Policy|

 - Duration of Naming

-- For current-use gifts, naming terms, including duration, shall be set forth in writing by the university and donor.
+- For spendable gifts, naming terms, including duration, shall be set forth in writing by the university and donor.

-- If circumstances change so that the purpose for which the named entity was established is or needs to be significantly altered, is no longer needed/ceases to exist, or if a physical entity is replaced, significantly renovated or no longer habitable, the university will consult with the donor if possible, or the donor's estate, if practicable, to determine an appropriate way to recognize the original naming gift.
+- If circumstances change so that a named physical entity is repurposed, deconstructed, severely damaged, destroyed or otherwise permanently closed, the university will consult with the donor if possible, or the donor's estate, if practicable, to determine an appropriate way to recognize the original naming gift.

 - Revocation of Naming